BinaryIgor/blog/posts/react-and-htmx-different-abstractions-different-tradeoffs.md

 **HTMX approach is HTML centric.** It is driven by HTML - data is received in the exactly same way it is required for rendering, there is no need for any transformations.
 HTMX is also used here as an example of the more general approach, where we take HTML pages/fragments from the server and render them on the client side directly, in the exact same form as received.
 Data flow in this model is something like this:
 1. Client has HTML, as it is seen on the rendered by browser web page
-2. Client sends forms and data from other elements (supported by the HTMX or HTMX-like libraries) to the Server
+2. Client sends forms and data from other HTML elements (supported by the HTMX or HTMX-like libraries) to the Server
 3. Server responds with HTML pages and fragments
 4. Client renders Server responses directly as they come, without any modifications